 After the End: The calendar system used in most of North America is the "P.A." calendar.
 That's "Post Apocalypse."

 The main storyline for Rifts takes place a few centuries afterAfter the End, when things have calmed down a bit, relatively speaking.
 The Chaos Earth game (considered both a Sourcebook and a stand-alone RPG) takes place rightAfter the End.

 A.I.
-Is a Crapshoot: Archie-3.
+Is a Crapshoot: A.R.C.H.I.E.-3.
 It (he?) was an advanced experimental A.I. developed during the Time of Man, who was designed to come up with advanced robot and weapon designs for the U.S. Military.
 To keep him busy when he wasn't doing that, they also put him in charge of the base itself, managing the computer systems and factories.
 Then the Rifts came.
 He spent the next few centuries alone, save for brief periods when he tried to help small groups of humans rise from the barbarism the Rifts had thrown them into.
-As a result of this, Archie is now completely insane, and dedicated to ruling all humanity.
+As a result of this, Archie went both insane and sapient, and has dedicated himself to ruling all humanity.

 Alternative Calendar: When the Mega-City/arcology Chi-Town was established, it created the Post-Apocalyptic (P.A.) calendar, which was eventually adopted by the other civilizations in North America.
 1 P.A. was the year of the founding of Chi-Town. the original Main Book was set in the year 101 P.A, and the sourcebooks which came after moved the timeline along to 105 P.A, which marked the beginning of the Siege on Tolkeen.
 The current year as of the Ultimate Edition Main Book is 109 P.A, which in the Gregorian Calendar is 2395 A.D.